 On February 28, 2009, the Company completed the DSD Acquisition.
 Due to the timing of the acquisition, processes including the information system related to the DSD Coffee Business were not included in management's assessment and report on internal control over financial reporting as of June 30, 2009, the year the acquisition closed.
 The DSD Coffee Business' operations since the acquisition are included in our 2009 consolidated financial statements of Farmer Bros.
-Co. and its subsidiaries and constitute 7% of total assets (consisting primarily of accounts receivable, inventory, and certain equipment) and 17% of net assets (consisting primarily of accounts receivable, inventory, certain equipment, and related accounts payable), respectively, as of June 30, 2009, and 18% of total sales and 18% of cost of goods sold for the year then ended.
+Co. and its subsidiaries and constitute 7% of total assets (consisting primarily of accounts receivable, inventory, and certain equipment) and 17% of net assets (consisting primarily of accounts payable), respectively, as of June 30, 2009, and 18% of total sales and 18% of cost of goods sold for the year then ended.